Isaac Paredes Player Props: Rays vs. Rangers

 Isaac Paredes At The Plate

-- In 21 games this season (38.2%), Paredes has picked up an RBI, and in six of those games (10.9%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- In 39.3% of his games this season, Paredes has driven in at least one run.
+In seven of those games (12.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.